Guunawan/cashflow-pos-system/README.md

 # Live Preview

-Live preview and walkthrough video will be available soon.
+Product walkthrough and feature demo video will be available soon.

 ⸻